 Abby Bullard (1994, Raleigh, North Carolina) received her Bachelor's of Fine Arts in Printmaking from the Savannah College of Art & Design in June 2016.
 She has exhibited in group shows in her hometown, Georgia, Nebraska, California, and Lacoste, France.
 In 2014, she received "Best in Printmaking" for her work in the Nebraska National Undergraduate Juried Art Exhibition at the University of Nebraska in Lincoln.
 Her work is also in the SGC International permanent collection at the Zuckerman Museum of Art in Kennesaw, Georgia.
 In September 2016, she became the Visitor Services Associate (VSA) at Atlanta Contemporary.
-In the past 10 months, she has been instrumental to the increase in donations at the front desk by 800%.
+In only10 months, she was instrumental to the increase in donations at the welcome desk by 800%.
 Abby currently works as the Development and Grants Coordinator fundraising for the organization as well as developing relationships with members and donors.

 The human skin is not just a protective layer of the body, but a vehicle of memory.
 For every wrinkle, scar, or mark there is a story to tell.
 In order to deal with the inevitability of age, Abby Bullard’s work has become a means to preserve and revere the beauty and delicacy of the skin.
 Senescence is the condition or process of deterioration that comes with age or the biological aging process.
 This transformation happens to every living being from birth to death.
 In its organic timeline, senescence leaves behind remnants of one’s experiences throughout life.
 Each work represents a fragment of a larger body, and in the context of this series, the beauty in accumulation of experience works to overcome the realities of age.